 Hunting is also fraught with danger — Any investor can misjudge a ‘beast’, and end up losing capital.
 There’s also significant trading fees that Hunters get charged.

-The Farmers in our story are the buy and hold investors.
-They purchase investments (sowing the seeds of investment), and then hold-on for a very very long time.
+The Farmers in our story are buy and hold investors.
+These guys purchase investments (sowing the seeds of investment), and then hold for a very very long time.
 Turnover is basically non-existent because the Farmer doesn’t need to “turn” his capital to create profits.
 The Farmer realizes his profits as the investment bears steady fruit (dividends).
 As long as the “farm” is well cared for, those investments should keep bearing fruit.
 This is Phil Fisher style investing… basically buy good stocks (or index funds) and hold them for life.

 The Farmer also has tax advantages over the Hunter — as long as the Farmer doesn’t sell his investment, he doesn’t need to pay taxes (other than those on his dividends).
 The Hunter has to pay taxes on every capital gain (every kill), as he buys and sells.

 Done right, both strategies can provide excellent profits for investors… but when recessions or depressions hit, the Hunter gets the worst of it.
 Few stocks (if any) rise during these periods.
-The hunter may be able to realize some profits from shorting, but those are limited.
+The hunter might be able to realize some profits from shorting, but returns are limited.

 The Farmer sees lower returns during this period as well.
-His investments might reduce dividends until the ‘drought’ ends, but he’ll probably survive.
+His investments might reduce dividends until the ‘drought’ ends, but he’ll probably survive by tightening his belt.

 Mostly A Farmer